Inflammation and Prostate Cancer: Causes, Formation and Prevention

 Long-term chronic inflammation

 In the long term, inflammatory substances trigger blood vessel formation.
-Thus, it allows tumors to keep growing and facilitates the process of metastasis-no wonder why many books and authors say that cancer feeds off inflammation (1).
+Thus, it allows tumors to keep growing and promotes the process of cancer spreading (1).

 We have four main types of prostatitis: